tomyun/juice/mes/README.md

 # Juice

 Juice is a command line utility for parsing MES script used in most games developed by Elf and Silky's in 90s.
 It can decompile MES bytecodes into a textual source format and then compile it back to bytecodes.
 By allowing code modification at the source level, the tool is well suited for producing language translation patches for these games.
-Juice is currently compatible with AI5 (and AI4) engine.
+Juice is currently compatible with AI5 engine.
+AI4 engine is also supported with a little caveat.

 ## How to use